amcculley222/Project2-AM/README.md

 ## Next Steps

-Look for a new API that gives the ability to play songs rather than just showing them.
+Keep same functionality, but look for a new API with the ability to play music

 ## Technology Used